conorotompkins/pgh-crime/Data_Problem_Analysis.md

 This broadly lines up with the borders of Zone 6

 Incidents reported in Zone 6 before Zone 6 was reopened in 2008 appear to be geolocated appropriately

+I think there should be a special flag for these incidents.
+LOgging incidents in a Zone that did not exist at the time does not really make sense.